passagemath/passagemath-pkg-lefschetz-family/README.md

 - `fibration`: a list of independant hyperplanes defining the iterative pencils.
 The first two element of the list generate the pencil used for the fibration.
 - `critical_values`: the list critical values  of that map.
 - `basepoint`: the basepoint of the fibration (i.e. a non critical value).
-- `fiber`: the fiber above the basepoint as a `Hypersurface` object.
+- `fibre`: the fibre above the basepoint as a `Hypersurface` object.
 - `fundamental_group`: the class computing representants of the fundamental group of $\mathbb P^1$ punctured at the critical values.
 - `paths`: the list of simple loops around each point of `critical_values`.
 When this is called, the ordering of `critical_values` changes so that the composition of these loops is the loop around infinity.
 - `family`: the one parameter family corresponding to the fibration.